goldfirere/singletons/README.md

 The following constructs are not supported:

-* list comprehensions
-* do
 * arithmetic sequences
 * datatypes that store arrows, `Nat`, or `Symbol`
 * literals (limited support)

 Why are these out of reach?
-The first two depend on monads, which mention a higher-kinded type variable.
-GHC did not support higher-sorted kind variables, which are be necessary to promote/singletonize monads, and `singletons` has not be rewritten to accommodate this new ability.
-[This bug report](https://github.com/goldfirere/singletons/issues/184) is a feature request looking for support for these constructs.

 Arithmetic sequences are defined using `Enum` typeclass, which uses infinite lists.